The Book of Burning

 The Book of Burning is an album by the American heavy metal band Virgin Steele.
-It was released in January 2002 by Noise Records to celebrate the twentieth anniversary of the band, together with the compilation Hymns to Victory.
-The Book of Burning caused a controversy between founding members David DeFeis and Jack Starr about the format of the recording, with the result of Starr renouncing any involvement in the production of the album and in other reunion projects.
+It was released in January 2002 by Noise Records to celebrate the twentieth anniversary of the band.
+The album contains primarily re-arranged and re-recorded songs taken from the first two Virgin Steele albums, published only in vinyl and at the time out of print.
+Also included are songs written at various points in their career which had never been released.